All About Budgets

 Creating a Balanced Budget

-How we Balanced our Budget using the Canadian Budget Binder Budget Sheet (CBBBS)
+How we Balanced our Budget using the Canadian Budget Binder Budget Sheet (CBS)

 Net Income Total-$5742.00

-We don’t include any overtime or “other pay” in our Budgeted Income as Net Income varies month to month.
-Base your budget on the lowest monthly income you bring in (Basic hours, no overtime, no bonuses etc).
+Base your budget on the lowest monthly income you bring (Basic hours, no overtime, no bonuses, etc).

-We have a section titled “Extra Income” where we input Gift cards won, earned,given, extra money made, mail in rebates, garage sales, account interest (you can put whatever categories you want in the CBBBS).
+We have a section titled “Extra Income” where we input Gift cards won, earned, given, extra money made, mail-in rebates, garage sales, and account interest (you can put whatever categories you want in the CBBBS).

 Categories and Projected Expenses